-FAC is run by a collective of eight people:
+FAC is run by a collective of nine people:

 Anna Carastathis is a feminist political theorist.
 She received her Ph.D. in Philosophy from McGill University; M.Sc. in Gender Studies from the University of the Aegean; and B.A.
 (Honours) in Philosophy from the University of Alberta.
 Anna is the author of Intersectionality: Origins, Contestations, Horizons (University of Nebraska Press, 2016), and co-author of Reproducing Refugees: Photographia of a Crisis (Rowman & Littlefield International, 2020).
 Anna is a yoga practitioner (since 1999) and teacher (since 2013, certified by the Los Angeles Centre for Yoga) in community spaces.

-Anna is a co-director of FAC research and coordinates the Research Area Intersectionality: Critiques of Power and Coalitional Politics.
+Anna is a co-director of FAC research, editor of FAC press, and coordinates the Research Area Intersectionality: Critiques of Power and Coalitional Politics.

 Myrto Tsilimpounidi is a social researcher and photographer.
 They received their Ph.D. in sociology from the University of Sussex; M.A. in critical global studies from the University of Exeter, and B.Sc. in economics and development studies.
 Their research focuses on the interface between urbanism, culture, and innovative methodologies.
 Myrto is currently principal investigator of TransCity: Space, Gender, and Transitions in Athens, based at Panteion University of Social and Political Sciences.
 They are the author of Sociology of Crisis: Visualising Urban Austerity (Routledge, 2017); co-author of Reproducing Refugees: Photographia of a Crisis (Rowman & Littlefield International, 2020); and the co-editor of Remapping Crisis: A Guide to Athens (Zero Books, 2014) and Street Art & Graffiti: Reading, Writing & Representing the City (Routledge, 2017).
 Myrto is happy near the sea, and dreams of a feminist kite-surf collective.